dev-lucid/container/README.md

 Internally, the cookie container calls set\_cookie rather than setting indexes of an array.
 Each of the setters is used to set the values passed to set_cookie's parameters.
 Note that the value passed to setExpiresOffset will be added to now().
 The default value is 2592000 (30 days).

+## SessionContainer

+The SessionContainer class extends Container and uses $_SESSION to to store its values rather than an internal array.
+It also calls session_start().
+That's really the only difference.

 ## Storing Arrays

 Container will let you store / access arrays.
 So, this *should* work: